쉐도잉 연습: Why we all need subtitles now - YouTube로 영어 말하기 배우기

 But the thing is, you can only make something so loud before it gets distorted.

-So explosions go up and dialog comes down.
+So, explosions go up and dialogue comes down.

 Which brings us to the Christopher Nolan of it all.